-Women in Computing (WiC) is dedicated to expanding the representation of women in computing and preparing women for leadership roles within Computing.
-Hundreds of women students participate in our computing career-focused programs and events each year.
+Women in Computing (WiC) is dedicated to expanding the representation of women and gender minorities in computing and preparing women and gender minorities for leadership roles within Computing.
+Hundreds of women and gender minority students participate in our computing career-focused programs and events each year.

 Computing Organization for Multicultural Students (COMS) is devoted to increasing the number of underrepresented students in computing.
 COMS provides a community to promote a successful graduation rate and helps students prepare for leadership roles within the diverse field of computing.

 What makes RIT the best choice for deaf and hear-of-hearing computing students?
 The Golisano College of Computing and Information Sciences, in collaboration with the National Technical Institute for the Deaf, is committed to providing deaf and hard-of-hearing students with outstanding access and support services, such as interpreting services, note-taking, real-time captioning, and tutoring/advising.

 NTID also offers individualized pre-baccalaureate programs to help students prepare for specific RIT programs.
 Contact the NTID Admissions for more information.